arosbio/cpsign_docs/source/sections/input.md

 ### SMILES as single molecule

-The {ref}`predict` and {ref}`online-predict` command can predict single molecules using the `--smiles` parameter, this parameter takes a string of text where the string must start with a valid SMILES and can then optionally include a blank space character (tab, space) and an identifier.
+The {ref}`predict` and {ref}`predict-online` command can predict single molecules using the `--smiles` parameter, this parameter takes a string of text where the string must start with a valid SMILES and can then optionally include a blank space character (tab, space) and an identifier.

 ### JSON file format

-CPSign supports a [JSON](http://www.json.org/) input format, the format require that the top level starts as a JSON array (meaning that the first character must be a hard bracket "`\[`").
+CPSign supports a [JSON](http://www.json.org/) input format, the format require that the top level starts as a JSON array (meaning that the first character must be a square bracket "`\[`").
 Each index of the array is one record and each record **must** include a key-value for SMILES for the molecule.
 This SMILES key-value pair must have the key "SMILES", "smiles" or "Smiles".
 Here are some examples for the file format (it is not required that the file is properly indented).